AmberELEC/website/docs/installation.md

 #### OSX

-There's not a lot of experience from people flashing on Mac, but you may have success with the [rpi-imager](https://github.com/raspberrypi/rpi-imager).
+The [balenaEtcher](https://www.balena.io/etcher/) for OS X shoudl work fine.
+You may have success with the [rpi-imager](https://github.com/raspberrypi/rpi-imager).

 #### Linux